microsoft/AcademicContent/Workshop/15. Bots/Microsoft Bot Framework HOL.md

     _Syncing the local and remote repositories_

-1. If Visual Studio Code prompts with a Git synchronization warning, click **OK**.
+1. If Visual Studio Code prompts you with a Git synchronization warning, click **OK**.

 	![Dismissing the synchronization warning](Images/vs-git-warning.png)